saltyorg/docs/docs/apps/cloudplow.md

 <details>
 <summary>Google Drive Daily Upload Limit (click to expand)</summary><br />

 Google Drive has a max upload limit of about 750GB per day.
 When this limit is reached, Google Drive will put you in a 24 hour soft ban.
 When Cloudplow detects this (with the phrase `Failed to copy: googleapi: Error 403: User rate limit exceeded`), uploading will be suspended for 25 hours (i.e. a 25 hour ban sleep), and upon waking up, it will resume its checking and uploading tasks.
 This feature is enabled by default.
-This method is better than running Rclone task with a bwlimit, becasuse you can just upload in bursts when the uploading resumes.
+This method is better than running Rclone task with a `bwlimit`, because you can just upload in bursts when the uploading resumes.

 _Note: The keywords or phrases that are used to monitor the ban, and the duration of the sleep time, can be changed at any time by editing the `config.json` file._